-Plan members are required by Title 51.1 of the Code of Virginia (1950), as amended, to contribute 5.00% of their compensation toward their retirement.
-All or part of the 5.00% member contribution may be assumed by the employer.
+The contribution requirement for active employees is governed by §51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
+Employees are required to contribute 5.00% of their compensation toward their retirement.
+Prior to July 1, 2012, all or part of the 5.00% member contribution may have been assumed by the employer.
 Beginning July 1, 2012 new employees were required to pay the 5% member contribution.
-In addition, for existing employees, employers were required to begin making the employee pay the 5% member contribution.
-This could be phased in over a period up to 5 years and the employer is required to provide a salary increase equal to the amount of the increase in the employee-paid member contribution.
-In addition, the Authority is required to contribute the remaining amounts necessary to fund its participation in the VRS using the actuarial basis specified by the Code of Virginia and approved by the VRS Board of Trustees.
-The Authority's contribution rate for the fiscal year ended 2014 was 10.92% of annual covered payroll.
+In addition, for existing employees, employers were required to begin making the employee pay the 5.00% member contribution.
+This could be phased in over a period of up to 5 years and the employer is required to provide a salary increase equal to the amount of the increase in the employee-paid member contribution.

-Notes to Financial Statements As of June 30, 2014 and 2013 (Continued)
+Notes to Financial Statements As of June 30, 2015 and 2014 (Continued)